-As a matter of fact, any territory within the Russian state may be termed "frontier one" at a certain stage of its formation which means a boundary between the country itself and other lands.
+As a matter of fact, any territory within the Russian state may be termed 'frontier one' at a certain stage of its formation which means a boundary between the country itself and other lands.
 Between 1553 and the late 18th century, the territory of Russia enlarged from 2.8 to 5.4 square km.
 Under the Romanovs, 10 million square km were added to that.
 The territory and the length of the state borders continued to grow in the Soviet period of Russian history as well.

 In the course of its expansion, Russia brought in its orbit the territories, where traditional administrative systems had already existed.
 To a certain degree, that was the case with the Far East, Siberia, and Arctic.
-However, those territories had virtually no population, a Russian one in particular, which made all the processes of colonization and administration peculiar ones.
-Besides, the extremely complicated foreign-policy situation determined Siberia and the Russian Far East as a border line between various cultures, whereas the climatic conditions determined the Extreme North and Arctic as the one between the humans and the "eternal ice".
-The way from the Arctic "desert tracts" through the "Russian desert tracts" to the "metropolitan lands" was more long and difficult than from other boundary areas, that is why the territories of the Extreme North and Arctic had a special position in the Russian state and received a special attention of those who studied the issues of administering the boundary territories.
+However, those territories had virtually no population, a Russian one in particular, which made all the processes of colonisation and administration peculiar ones.
+Besides, the extremely complicated foreign-policy situation determined Siberia and the Russian Far East as a borderline between various cultures, whereas the climatic conditions determined the Extreme North and Arctic as the one between the humans and the 'eternal ice'.
+The way from the Arctic 'desert routes' through the 'Russian desert routes' to the 'metropolitan lands' was more long and difficult than from other boundary areas, that is why the territories of the Extreme North and Arctic had a special position in the Russian state and received a special attention of those who studied the issues of administering the boundary territories.